dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 have to really figure out how something is working is run a range of fairly long tests against it - and that's not what I could do.

+My benchmarks showed only a barely measurable improvement for pacing
++ cubic.
+Not worth talking about.

 ## Clue #3: BBR in QUIC?

 Then BBR snuck out again as [part of a QUIC commit](https://groups.google.com/a/chromium.org/forum/#!topic/proto-quic/aOldwaxktxA).